oddlid/nagios-check-deep-ping_opus/README.md

-# check_deep_pings_lvbr
+# check_deep_pings_opus
-WCar deep ping check, specifically for the LovelyBridge component, which has XML deviating from other DPs.
+WCar deep ping check, specifically for the Opus/LovelyBridge component, which has XML deviating from other DPs.